Fixed-Budget Best-Arm Identification in Structured Bandits: Conclusions

 \section{Conclusions}

-In this paper, we studied the fixed-budget best-arm identification (BAI) for linear and generalized linear models.
-We proposed the \algGSE algorithm, which is easily extensible to deal with other bandit settings and offers an adaptive framework for BAI in structured bandits.
-We show that our performance guarantee is near-optimal for MABs, and comparable to the state-of-art in linear bandits.
-In the generalized linear models (GLMs), our algorithm is the first practical fixed-budget BAI algorithm with analysis.
-Our experiments showcase the efficiency and robustness (to model misspecification) of our algorithm.
-Extending our algorithm to more general models could be a future direction (See \cref{app:Heur}).
-Also, since our algorithm splits the budget evenly among the stages, developing an online optimal allocation strategy could be the subject of future work.
+In this paper, we studied fixed-budget best-arm identification (BAI) in linear and generalized linear models.
+We proposed the \algGSE algorithm, which offers an adaptive framework for structured BAI.
+Our performance guarantees are near-optimal in MABs.
+In generalized linear models, our algorithm is the first practical fixed-budget BAI algorithm with analysis.
+Our experiments show the efficiency and robustness (to model misspecification) of our algorithm.
+Extending our \algGSE algorithm to more general models could be a future direction (see \cref{app:Heur}).